 We’re not going to dig into every last control and detail about this as it’s highly preferential and you’ll find a huge range of setups at even a pro level.
 Instead, we’ll offer some light suggestions on some of the key points so you can start customising things from there.

-For mouse sensitivity we suggest trying somewhere between 3 and 6 for a 400 dpi mouse.
+For mouse sensitivity we suggest trying somewhere between three and six for a 400dpi mouse.
 Modern Warfare is all about twitchy movements and quick reactions so being able to flick onto heads in every situation is key.
 You won’t find yourself missing many shots as it’s relatively low, but you’ll still be able to turn a 180 fast enough to win the fight.
 Keep all of the modifiers at a 1:1 ratio to keep things consistent, although you may want to turn your mouse sensitivity down for vehicles specifically.